sukanyagurav/Frontend-Mentor---Clock-app/README.md

   - "Good evening" between 6pm and 8pm
   - "Good night" between 8pm and 24pm
 - The greeting icon and background image also changes depending on the time of day.
 They should show:
-  - The sun icon and the daytime background image between 5am and 6pm
+  - The sun icon and the daytime background image between 24am and 5pm
-  - The moon icon and the nighttime background image between 6pm and 5am
+  - The moon icon and the nighttime background image between 6pm and 24am
 - Generate a new random quote whenever the refresh icon is clicked

-### Features I added

-- Time automatically updates
-- 12-hour format

 ## Technologies I used